Karoline Gräfin Hunyady

-Karoline Gräfin Hunyady (born 26 December 1836 in Vienna, Austrian Empire – died 28 February 1907 Vienna, Austria-Hungary) belonged to the Hungarian high nobility and was the lady-in-waiting to Empress Elisabeth of Austria-Hungary.
+Countess Caroline Hunyady de Kéthely (Karoline Gräfin Hunyady von Kéthely, Kéthelyi gróf Hunyady Karolina, born 26 December 1836 in Vienna, Austrian Empire – died 28 February 1907 Vienna, Austria-Hungary), known as Lily Hunyady, belonged to the Hungarian high nobility and was the lady-in-waiting to Empress Elisabeth of Austria-Hungary.

 Biography

 She was a favorite and confidant of the empress.
 She was the empress' first Hungarian lady-in-waiting and gave her an enthusiasm for Hungary.